Sheldonimo/CustomLinuxMint/README.md

 ## Update theme linux

-To launch config_styles.sh one need to run:
+To launch the customization it is only necessary to download the config_styles.sh file and execute the following command:

     bash config_styles.sh